grayresearch/CX/CHARTER.md

-the Composable Extensions Software (CX-SW) Task Group, together will specify a RISC-V ISA standard extension, a runtime library API, and an ABI, enabling any number of *composable extensions* (CXs) and their software libraries to harmoniously coexist within one RISC-V system, subject to these requirements: composability, conflict-freedom, decentralization, stable binaries, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
+the Composable Extensions Software (CX-SW) Task Group, together will specify a RISC-V ISA standard extension, a runtime library API, and an ABI, enabling any number of *composable extensions* (CXs) and their software libraries to harmoniously coexist within one RISC-V system.

+Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current CX, and to *issue* its custom instructions. *Stateful* CX instructions may access the hart's current CX state.
+Then software may discover a second CX, separately authored or versioned, is available, select it, and issue its custom instructions.
+The various CXs' state contexts are managed by CX-agnostic software.

+The ISA extensions, API, and ABI must fulfil these requirements: composability, conflict-freedom, decentralization, stable binaries, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), performance, frugality, security, and longevity.
 In particular:

 1. *Composability:* The behavior of a CX or CX library does not change when combined together with other CXs, ordinary *non-composable* custom